AkhilSharma09004/Basic-/README.md

 # Basic-
-This for practice purpose only.
-In this basic problem Solving project.
+This for practice purpose only and basic problem Solving question